Salma-Zag/portfolio/hacks/calculator-lesson.md

            nextReady = false;
        }
 ```
-Make sure it’s still there, this prevents a second decimal point.
+<br>Make sure it’s still there, this prevents a second decimal point.

 <br>